callumgran/hurust/README.md

 ```

 ### Unit Testing
-Check the provided unit test examples in the test directory, which showcase the use of HURUST as an STB in various scenarios.
+Check the provided unit test examples in the test directory, which showcase the usage of HURUST collections.

 ### Contributing
 Contributions are welcome!
 If you have enhancements or find issues, please open an issue or submit a pull request